PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:18:00
+Last updated: 2024-04-08 13:18:33
-Random Quote: What I find interesting, is how so many supervillains are scientistsIf the world doesn't respect me, I might change sides. - Sheldon
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy